gabrielng-rj99/CHOP/deploy/monolith/README.md

-# Entity Hub - Monolith Deployment
+# Client Hub - Monolith Deployment

-Deploy Entity Hub on a single machine with all services running on the host (production-like environment).
+Deploy Client Hub on a single machine with all services running on the host (production-like environment).

 ## 📋 Overview